-In Refs.
-[25-29], the measurement-induced phase transition in the quantum channel capacity of a given circuit was related to the purification dynamics of an initial mixed state evolved under that same circuit.
-Here, a similar relation holds for the classical channel capacity, and we use the purification dynamics of a mixed state undergoing the coherence-free circuits to compute the channel capacity I_x .
-Such a relation is derived by the introduction of a set of ancilla bits, A, used to store |A| bits of the initial state of the system, and which do not undergo any additional dynamics as the system, S, evolves under the random hybrid circuit dynamics.
-For studying the classical channel capacity this memory is archived by initializing the system in the correlated state:
+the classical channel capacity.
+We derive this relation by introducing a set of ancilla bits, A, used to store |A|classical bits of the initial state of the system and which do not undergo any dynamics as the system, S, evolves under the random hybrid circuit.
+For studying the classical channel capacity this classical memory is archived by initializing the system in the correlated state: